llabinator/New-World-CreatureInfo/README.md

 **TURN ON "Bigger' TEXT IN Settings > Accessibility > Text Size for better results!**

 **NOTE: Not all creatures are put into the database; therefore, some creatures will not work when hovering over them.
 Also, a lot of creatures will just have shortened names.
 For example, 'Peppered Lynx' does not exist in the databse, but it will still find 'Lynx' which should give similar information.**
+**There is also a 5 second break after it has found a creature, in order to reduce usage...
+This is subject to change.**

 - *If errors persist, please contact me at my [discord](https://discord.gg/HxsTVM3wB2)*